5 Helpful / 0 Not

 The course is NOT 'just open late spring/summer'.

-It's late april until early november or so.
+It's about May 1 until early November or so.

 -Yes it is steep.
 Bring good shoes/ extra water.

--The rec tees are VERY easy and really make this a beginner friendly course for anyone who can climb a little.
+-The rec tees are VERY easy and really make this a beginner friendly course for anyone who can climb.
 Discs available in the store.

 -The weather is usually great but check for lightning